dieghernan/dieghernan.github.io/collections/_projects/7egment.md

 ---
 title: 7egment
 subtitle: A Pebble <i class="fas fa-skull-crossbones"></i> project
-excerpt: 7egment is a customizable watchface based on the classic 7-segment display that adds your location and the current weather information in the language used on your watch and smartphone.
+excerpt: 7egment is a customizable watch face based on the classic 7-segment display that adds your location and current weather information in the language used on your watch and smartphone.
 tags:
   - discontinued
   - project